jiangfengming/vue-pilot/README.md

 Counterpart of `window.history.replaceState()`.
 Replace the current history entry with the location.

 ### router.dispatch(URL string | location)
 Dispatch the route without changing the history session.
+That is, the location of browser's address bar won't change.

 ### router.setState(state)
 Set state of the current route. the state will be merged into `router.current.state`